David Cassidy: Life As ‘Partridge Family’ Star Made Him Miserable, Says Former ‘Tiger Beat’ Editor

 Furthermore, the Daily Mail quoted previous interviews with Cassidy, where he admitted having to go above and beyond the call of duty as a pop star, having to sing despite being hoarse, being forced to record an album in time for the holiday season, and barely getting any sleep due to his extremely hectic schedule.
 Those factors, as well as a desire to “reinvent himself,” reportedly contributed to Cassidy’s decision to pose naked on the cover of Rolling Stone in 1972, a move that led to an “international outcry” and a public apology from David to his management, his fans, and their parents.

-In the end, both retrospectives on David Cassidy’s time as The Partridge Family’s biggest star had one thing in common – ex-Tiger Beat editor Ann Moses and Daily Mail contributor Jane Fryer both painted a picture of an unhappy young man who wanted to be more than just a teen heartthrob.
+In the end, both retrospectives on David Cassidy’s time as The Partridge Family’s biggest star had one thing in common: ex-Tiger Beat editor Ann Moses and Daily Mail contributor Jane Fryer both painted a picture of an unhappy young man who wanted to be more than just a teen heartthrob.

 “During the time I knew him, David Cassidy’s favorite color appeared to be blue,” Moses concluded.